 - Be relevant to the main narrative, avoiding unnecessary confusion or distraction

 Character motivation is an important part of plotting a book.
-If your characters have identifiable motivations, they will inevitably lead to major story events and lesser subplots.
+If your characters have clear motivations, they will inevitably lead to major story events and lesser subplots.

 If two characters are driven by a burning desire to hold power and occupy the same throne, for example, they will face off at some point.

-To plot your novel well, make sure whenever you introduce a character that you have an idea of what their singular purpose is in the story.
+To plot your novel well, make sure whenever you introduce a character that you have an idea of what their main purpose is in the story.
 This will help you to create concrete, bold characters as opposed to characters who waft in and out of your narrative and seem to lack purpose.

 5. Plot each scene’s purpose before you start

 When you write a novel, you’re working at multiple scales.
-You need to plot both the macro structure – what happens from chapter to chapter – and the micro (the courses of individual scenes and chapters).
+You need to plot both the broader story arcs – what happens from chapter to chapter – and the smaller ones (the courses of individual scenes and chapters).